AmauryLejay/whatsapp_couple_conv_analyzer/README.md

 ### Whatsapp couple conversation analyzer

 #### Why?
-Short weekend project aimed at buidling a [&lt;python class &gt;](https://github.com/AmauryLejay/whatsapp_couple_conv_analyzer/blob/master/whatsapp_couple_conversation_analyzer.py) to draw quick and meaninfull statistics about my partner and I whatsapp conversation.
+Short weekend project aimed at buidling a [python class](https://github.com/AmauryLejay/whatsapp_couple_conv_analyzer/blob/master/whatsapp_couple_conversation_analyzer.py) to draw quick and meaninfull statistics about my partner and I whatsapp conversation.
 Current solutions offer even more basic analysis, where metrics measured are more directed toward group of friends conversations.

 #### How to use it?